FairDD: Fair Dataset Distillation: Experiment

 We use distilled datasets $\mathcal{S}$ from different DDs to train and evaluate ConvNet with the same parameters, and then report the corresponding fairness and accuracy. \textit{Random} refers to sampling defined IPC from the original dataset to create smaller datasets.
 Besides, \textit{Whole} means we train the model using the entire training dataset without distillation or sampling.

-\paragraph{FairDD significantly improves the fairness of vanilla DD approaches} We provide comprehensive fairness comparisons across various DD paradigms, including DM and DC.
+\paragraph{FairDD significantly improves the fairness of vanilla DDs} We provide comprehensive fairness comparisons across various DDs, including DM and DC.
 As illustrated in Table~\ref{table: fairness.}, vanilla DDs fail to mitigate the bias present in the original datasets and even exacerbate unfairness towards biased groups.
 In C-MNIST (FG), the distilled datasets from DM suffer from severe unfairness at IPC=10 compared to \textit{Whole}, with $\textrm{DEO}_\textrm{M}$ and $\textrm{DEO}_\textrm{A}$ reaching 100.0 and 99.96 vs. 10.10 and 5.89.
 In some cases, \textit{Random} presents better fairness than vanilla DDs, particularly when dealing with complex objects like CelebA.
 This suggests that while vanilla DDs effectively condense information into smaller samples, their inductive bias, which favors the majority group, worsens the fairness to the minority group.
 However, when FairDD is applied to vanilla DDs, there is a significant improvement in fairness performance, with $\textrm{DEO}_\textrm{M}$ dropping substantially from 100.0 to 17.04, and $\textrm{DEO}_\textrm{A}$ decreasing from 99.96 to 7.95 in C-MNIST (FG).
 This indicates that FairDD's synchronized matching ensures the equal treatment of each group, effectively mitigating the bias that vanilla DDs exacerbate.
 FairDD further reduces the bias originally present in the original datasets.
 For example, DC + FairDD outperforms \textit{Whole} in C-FMNIST (FG) and CIFAR10-S, as well as in the real-world dataset CelebA, achieving the overall improvement on $\textrm{DEO}_\textrm{M}$ and $\textrm{DEO}_\textrm{A}$ metrics.
 Similar performance gains are also observed in other baselines.
-These results underscore the effectiveness and versatility of FairDD.
-We provide the visualization comparison of resulting $\mathcal{S}$ in Fig.~\ref{fig4}.